byronpendason/byronpendason.github.io/_posts/2022-12-22-video-review-why-are-we-afraid-to-be-pagan.md.md

 This paradigm was originally useful when it was introduced.
 It was a way to distinguish between what was historically attested and what was more modern.
 But it started doing more harm than good when self identified reconstructions started using the terms to judge the validity of ideas.
 "That UPG is nowhere to be found in the lore, so it's just a bunch of made up crap.
 This VPG *can* be found in the lore, so it's true.
 This SPG can't be found in the lore, but it seems to be pretty common so *maybe* there's *some* validity to it."

-Maybe it's because I'm in a tradition that has very little lore to begin with, but I don't think the lore should ever be considered on the level of holy scriptures.
-They were written by fallible humans who were expounding upon their ideas of the divine.
-It's only useful to tell us what *their* beliefs were.
+Maybe it's because I'm in a tradition that has very little lore to begin with, but I don't think the lore should ever be considered on the level that the world religions hold their holy scriptures to.
 Paganism is meant to be a living spirituality, so it's going to evolve and change over time.
 This is perfectly historical, as we see this happening in all living religions.
 The lore should be the starting point, not the supreme authority.
-Even if everything in the lore was 100% truth when it was created, that 1000+ years ago.
-The gods may be immortal, but they're also real beings.
-Just like everything else, they can change with time.
-(Or at least, our perceptions of them can change, since we often interpret them through our cultural lenses.
-Whether the gods themselves can change is a matter of theology.)
+Even in traditions that teach that their lore is divinely inspired and contains essential truths, it must be kept in mind that they were recorded 1000-2500 years ago.
+Things change over time, and we humans have definitely changed over that time.
+Our relationships with the gods are bound to change due to that.

 ## Recon vs Eclecticism

 For the first couple years of my Heathenry, I considered myself a Reconstructionist.
 But I began to notice the same problems that Aliakai points out in these videos.
-I'm going to be looking at this problem from the angle of one this main methodology is reconstructionism, since that's where I come from.
+I'm going to be looking at this problem from the angle of one whose main methodology is reconstructionism, since that's where I come from.
 I know people who use eclecticism, but I don't have a whole lot of experience in that department so I can't really speak on it from that angle.

 Let's define terms first.
 Reconstructionism is a methodology of starting with what we know about how a specific people in ancient times worshipped their gods, and building upon that to build one's spirituality.
 Eclecticism, on the other hand, freely borrows from many different cultures to build their spirituality.